top of page

 Be sure to pace yourself on the way up to avoid falling victim to altitude sickness.

-Andes Mountains Peru
+Andes Mountains of Peru near Humantay Lake

 Views of the area surrounding Humantay Lake

-My brother was overzealous here and ended up with altitude sickness as we approached Salkantay Pass later in the day.
+My brother was overzealous and ended up with altitude sickness as we approached Salkantay Pass later in the day.

 Once you've reached the lake I'd budget at least an hour for taking in the turquoise waters and mountain backdrop.